 Legatum’s philanthropic mission has led to investments in development initiatives that have measurably impacted the lives of over 270 million people.
 Our initiatives are aimed at helping people fulfil their potential, by freeing them from easily treatable diseases and slavery and ensuring children not in school for a variety of reasons can get back into the classroom and receive an education.
 We established, incubated and have scaled The END Fund, which is focused on helping to eliminate neglected tropical diseases; The Freedom Fund, which is focused on bringing an end to modern slavery across the world and The Luminos Fund, which aims to develop and grow initiatives which help out-of-school children get back to learning in school across emerging economies.

 Why does an investment firm care about helping others?
 Legatum is driven by a deeper purpose.
 Our vision is to see a more prosperous world for all, and we are committed to using our capital to help make that a reality.

 As investors we search for philanthropic opportunities which offer the best social return on investment.
 While we seek to have an outsized impact through private philanthropy, we have a heart for, and therefore a particular focus on, the vulnerable and the poor.
 We undertake thorough research and due diligence, are willing to take risks and are relentless in measuring results.

-As a result, we’ve committed to three core areas of philanthropic investment:
+As a result, we’ve committed to four core areas of philanthropic investment:

 Helping the poorest in society